-No product disclosure statement, prospectus, or similar offering or disclosure document in relation to the

-Debt Securities has been prepared or has been lodged with or reviewed or approved by the Registrar of Financial Service Providers or any other regulatory body in New Zealand.
-Each Dealer has represented and agreed that it has not offered or sold and agrees it will not offer or sell any Debt Securities in New Zealand or distribute or publish any offering material or advertisement in relation to any offer of Debt Securities in New Zealand other than:
+No product disclosure statement, prospectus, or similar offering or disclosure document in relation to the Debt Securities has been registered, filed with, or approved by any New Zealand regulatory authority under the Financial Markets Conduct Act 2013 (New Zealand) ("FMCA").
+This Offering Circular is not a product disclosure statement under New Zealand law and is not required to, and may not, contain all the information that a product disclosure statement under New Zealand law is required to contain.
+Each Dealer has represented and agreed and each further Dealer will be required to represent and agree that it has not offered or sold and agrees it will not offer or sell any Debt Securities in New Zealand or distribute or publish any offering material or advertisement in relation to any offer of Debt Securities in New Zealand other than: